(This article was first written in March 2009 – now most of us have Android tables laying around performing this task and much more!)

 Still, I had to hand cut some spacers to custom-fit some of the components which mounted on top of each other and were not even with the rest.

 This corner contains the sound module with the volume control.
-I did not want to clutter the software interface with the sound volume - I wanted to use the physical volume control, so I positioned it to stick out from the back of the frame.
+I did not want to clutter the software interface with the sound volume – I wanted to use the physical volume control, so I positioned it to stick out from the back of the frame.
 I was about to set the sound level to around 80% in software and let the volume dial do the volume control.
-Conveniently, there are also jacks for the line-in, line-out located right next to it, which I did not plan on using right now, but they may come in handy in some future application.
+Conveniently, there are also jacks for the line-in, line-out located right next to it, which I did not plan on using right now, but they may come in handy in some future applications.

 Since the wires for each speaker were too short, I had to extend them.
 I found a few old CD ROM cables that used to carry audio, so I cut them and soldered them as extensions: